openbridge/airbridge/README.md

 The fastest way to get started is via Poetry.

-To install Poetry, you can use Python,or Python3, depending on your environment;
+To install Poetry, you can use Python, or Python3, depending on your environment;

 ```
 curl -sSL https://install.python-poetry.org | python -